Aliases for PGM1 Gene

 GeneCards Summary for PGM1 Gene

 PGM1 (Phosphoglucomutase 1) is a Protein Coding gene.
 Diseases associated with PGM1 include Congenital Disorder Of Glycosylation, Type It and Congenital Disorder Of Glycosylation, Type In.
-Among its related pathways are Glucose metabolism and Galactose metabolism.
+Among its related pathways are Innate Immune System and Galactose metabolism.
 Gene Ontology (GO) annotations related to this gene include magnesium ion binding and phosphoglucomutase activity.
 An important paralog of this gene is PGM5.

 UniProtKB/Swiss-Prot Summary for PGM1 Gene

 This enzyme participates in both the breakdown and synthesis of glucose.